Ch1ldKing/Notes/智慧MBSE/sysml开发文档.md

-# 模型
+# Agent
-## 架构
+## Architecture
-- 使用多agent协作方法
+- multi-agent
-- 基于langgraph实现，定义工作流workflow
+- based on langgraph SDK, define a workflow
--
+- main in four steps